aai/applocate_gem/README.md

 Applocate::API.unrestrict(options)
 # returns a list (Array) of UUIDs with their status from the command.

+# expected options { udid: "ABCD-DCCDDC-12394812389-CDC", vpn_username: "123456", vpn_password: "p@ssw0rd" }
+Applocate::API.self.install_vpn(options)
+# returns a list (Array) of UUIDs with their status from the command.

+# expected options { udid: "ABCD-DCCDDC-12394812389-CDC" }
+Applocate::API.self.remove_vpn(options)
+# returns a list (Array) of UUIDs with their status from the command.

 # expected options -> { udid: "ABCD-DCCDDC-12394812389-CDC", itunes_id: "003274092" }
 Applocate::API.install_app(options)
 # returns a list (Array) of UUIDs with their status from the command.

 # expected options -> { udid: "ABCD-DCCDDC-12394812389-CDC" }
 Applocate::API.app_list(options)